julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 # Check What is Running<a id="orgheadline43"></a>

 <a id="orgtarget3"></a>
-At this point, you should have these services running:
+In this section, we will assume you have created a VM called `unidata-server`.You should have these services running:

 -   LDM
 -   TDS